A Heuristic for Matrix Product State Simulation of Out-of-Equilibrium Dynamics of Two-Dimensional Quantum Spin Systems: Numerical Results

 \Cref{fig:convergence} shows the comparison between $\Z{2}_{\rm MPS}$ and $\Z{2}_{\gamma_{\rm fit}}$ for a $5\times6$ TFIM with increasing bond dimension.
 As seen in the figure, $\Z{2}_{\gamma_{\rm fit}}$ converges to $\Z{2}_{\rm exact}$ much faster than the unrescaled $\Z{2}_{\rm MPS}$.
-To provide a bound on the expected error for larger grids for which we do not have exact results, in \Cref{fig:rescaling_error} we compare the mean absolute error (left) and maximum absolute error (right) over $s = 20$ steps between $\Z{2}_{\rm exact}$ and $\Z{2}_{\gamma_{\rm fit}}$.
+To provide a bound on the expected error for larger grids for which we do not have exact results, in \Cref{fig:rescaling_error} we compare the mean absolute error (left) and maximum absolute error (right) over $s = 20$ steps between $\Z{2}_{\rm exact}$ and $\Z{2}_{\gamma_{\rm fit}}$ (the scaling for other initial temperatures is reported in \Cref{fig:TFIM_rescaling_error} of the Supplemental Material).
 More precisely, we observe that the absolute error $\epsilon$ correlates strongly with the reduced bond dimension $\log_2 \chi / n$, even for small $\chi$.
 This allows us to provide an expected error estimate even for grids where exact results are unavailable.\\

+In \Cref{fig:orthogonal} we compare the error of our rescaling method against the standard unrescaled estimate and a more complete approximation that explicitly includes the discarded component $|\psi_\perp\rangle$.
+Our results demonstrate that the off-diagonal terms $\langle \psi_\perp | Z^2_{\rm tot} | \psi_{\rm MPS}\rangle$ have a negligible contribution, and that the rescaled estimate is significantly more accurate than the unrescaled one and performs comparably to the approximation that includes $|\psi_\perp\rangle$.
+Note that the vanishing of the off-diagonal terms is consistent with the qualitative picture of gradual randomization of phases in \Cref{eq:O_vs_EEprime} that we introduced above. \Cref{eq:z2_tot_rescaled} suggests that additional MPS truncation error compared to \Cref{eq:Z_tot_via_F} has an effect of an overall damping factor.
+This invites an analogy with a white noise error model in random circuits~\cite{Arute2019Quantum}, where errors translate into a damping factor upon random twirling of the state of the system.
+Within the scope of this paper, \Cref{eq:z2_tot_rescaled} is an empirical observation.
+We leave further theoretical justification of this property for future study.

 \FigSevenByEightZZ

 In \Cref{fig:6x8_z2_low_mid_high_temp}, we compare our rescaling technique against the exact results for the $6\times8$ TFIM across the three different effective temperatures.
 For each case, we identified the optimal $\gamma_{\rm fit}$ and the corresponding extrapolated error, following the procedures detailed for the mid-temperature case, as shown in \Cref{fig:gamma_scaling} and \Cref{fig:rescaling_error}.
 The blue-starred lines represent the exact results, while the orange-circled lines show our numerical results for $\Z{2}_{\gamma_{\rm fit}}$.
 The error bars (shaded areas) correspond to the estimated mean (maximum) absolute errors.
 In all instances, our rescaling approach successfully predicts the exact value of $\Z{2}$ within the estimated maximum error bound.